GMELab/lmutils.r/README.md

 ### `lmutils::df_split`

 Splits a data frame into multiple data frames by a column.
+This function will mutably sort the data frame by the column before splitting.
 - `df` is a data frame.
 - `by` is the column name to split by.